nicolas-izquierdo/nicolas-izquierdo.github.io/index.md

 and [Political Science (B.A.)](https://www.uc3m.es/bachelor-degree/political-science) from the University Carlos III of Madrid.

-My research interests lie in comparative political economy and labor politics, encompassing issues of workers’ political representation, industrial conflict, and public policy.
-In particular, I am interested in how labor mobilization shapes public policy across advanced capitalist democracies.
+My research interests lie in comparative political economy and labor politics, encompassing issues of workers’ political representation, industrial conflict, and redistribution.
+In particular, I am interested in how labor mobilization shapes policy outcomes and public opinion across democracies.
 I also study topics in judicial behavior, focusing on how private economic interests affect judicial decision-making.